particle-systems/widgets/ps-email-capture/readme.md

 # Introduction

-**ps-email-capture** is a customisable web component designed specifically to capture emails on your websites
+**ps-email-capture** is a customisable web component designed specifically to capture emails on your websites.
+It is one of the many UI components offered by [Particle Systems](https://particle.systems) that enables you to implement dynamic features in your static website

 <br/>
 <br/>